-St George's day.
-The Feast of Saint George, who was a Roman army soldier of Greek origin.
-This day is celebrated by various Christian Churches and nations.
-Saint George's day is celebrated on April 23.
+- St George's day.
+The Feast of Saint George was a Roman army soldier of Greek origin, celebrated by various Christian Churches and nations.
+Saint George's day is on April 23.

-Famous people born in England.
+Famous people who were born in England.
 William Shakespeare, John Lennon and Sir Isaac.

 Flag of Scotland.
 Saint Andrew's Cross or the Saltire